Jerk It Out: Use in media

-The song's appearance on charts was helped by prolific use in mid-2000s media, including commercials for the iPod Shuffle, Mobiltel, Nivea, Coca-Cola (in South Africa and Indonesia) as well as a 2009 Renault Mégane spot.
-Furthermore, it was used in the video games Dance Dance Revolution SuperNova (arcade and PlayStation 2 versions), FIFA Football 2004, FIFA 23, Just Dance, LMA Manager, Rock Band 3 (as downloadable content), Samba de Amigo (downloadable content for the Wii version) and SSX 3.
+The song's appearance on charts was helped by prolific use in mid-2000s media, including commercials for the iPod Shuffle, Mobiltel, Nivea, and Coca-Cola (in South Africa and Indonesia), as well as a 2009 Renault Mégane spot.
+Furthermore, it was used in the video games Dance Dance Revolution SuperNova (arcade and PlayStation 2 versions), FIFA Football 2004, FIFA 23, Just Dance, LMA Manager, Rock Band 3 (as downloadable content), Samba de Amigo (downloadable content for the Wii version), and SSX 3.

 The song was part of the soundtrack of many films, including The Benchwarmers; Captivity; Deuce Bigalow: European Gigolo; Fun with Dick and Jane; and Yours, Mine and Ours.
-It featured in trailers for Knight and Day, The Pink Panther and Garfield Gets Real, while the remix of the song was used in the trailer for Clerks II.
+It featured in trailers for Knight and Day, The Pink Panther, and Garfield Gets Real, while the remix of the song was used in the trailer for Clerks II.

 The song was used in the car sketch in the Eddsworld short "Random Bits".

 The song was included in the TV series Dawson's Creek, the CBS series Cold Case, the NBC series Las Vegas, the HBO series Entourage, NCIS, and the British series Teachers.

 In 2017, it was sampled by rapper Tiggs Da Author in his song "Work It Out".

 In 2020, the song was used to introduce the character Dani Rojas in episode 6 of the TV series Ted Lasso.

 In 2025, the song was used in the trailer for the SpongeBob SquarePants Netflix movie, Plankton: The Movie.